SysKitTeam/SysKitPowerShellScripts/README.md

 # SysKit PowerShell Scripts

-This repository contains importable SysKit PowerShell scripts that are used to generate PowerShell reports.
+This repository contains importable PowerShell scripts that are used to generate PowerShell reports.

 The PowerShell code contained in these scripts is remotely executed on servers monitored by SysKit and the data gathered is used to construct reports inside SysKit.